OpenSourceVideoGames/AirSim/README.md

 multi-agent autonomous systems.
 Check it out here: [SWARM Developer System](https://www.swarmsim.io/overview/developer)

 ## IMPORTANT ANNOUNCEMENT
-Moving forward, we are now using Unreal Engine 5 version 5.03 or greater!
-If you want to use UE4.27, you can use the branch `ue4.27`.
+Moving forward, we are now using Unreal Engine 5 version 5.3.2 or greater!
+If you want to use UE4.27, you can use original [AirSim](https://github.com/microsoft/AirSim).

 ## Unreal Engine Version for Main Branch
-The main branch of this repository **only** supports Unreal Engine 5.2!
-Please see our other branches for other versions that we support.
+The main branch of this repository **only** supports Unreal Engine 5.3 for now!

 ## Currently Supported Operating Systems
 Below are the list of officially supported Operating Systems, with full Unreal Engine support:
 ### Windows
-- Windows 10 (Latest)
+- Windows 11 (Latest)

 ### Linux
 - ~~Ubuntu 18.04~~ (NO LONGER SUPPORTED.
 18.04 is EOL so we will not be checking this anymore and GitHub doesn't support CI builds)